mawa00006/Benchmarking-protein-structures-predicted-by-AlphaFold-and-RosettaFold/README.md

 - **[Thusheera Kumarasekara](https://github.com/tckumarasekara)**
 - **[Vishwa Patel](https://github.com/VPatel1412)**

 Thank you to all the contributors for their work and dedication to the project.
-Special thanks to our Tutors Tom Mueller and Alexander Röhl.
+Special thanks to our Tutors Tom Müller and Alexander Röhl.